Resources For Impacted Businesses

 Contra Costa County Workforce Development Board

-As part of the Bounce Back Contra Costa campaign, the Contra Costa County Workforce Development Board is providing information and resources to help businesses and employees address the COVID-19 pandemic.
+As part of the Bounce Back Contra Costa campaign, the Contra Costa County Workforce Development Board website is providing information and resources to help businesses and employees address the COVID-19 pandemic.
 For assistance, please call 833-320-1919.

 Governor’s Office of Business and Economic Development (GO-Biz)